cspark2610/medical-transcription-classification-/README.md

 ![alt text](https://github.com/cspark2610/medical-transcription-classification-/blob/main/images/img_17.PNG)

 So, from our results it is quite evident that all three preprocessing methods are fairly even in scoring.
-Adaboosted Trees are lowest, but that is to be expected, since it uses slow learners to amplify its classification ability.
+Adaboosted Trees are lowest, but that is to be expected, since it uses slow learners to amplify its classification.
 Both logistic regression models produced the highest F1 scores; LR is always reliable.
 For the most case, LSA tends to produce higher metrics as well as spaCy, but it is not convincing.
 So we will have to tune hyperparameters to get a better estimate of the impact of preprocessing methods.

-However, parsing through the sample classification reports, it is clear that radiology, neurology, and neurosurgery are most difficult to classify.
+And, going through the classification reports, it is clear that radiology, neurology, and neurosurgery are the most difficult to classify.

 * Main issue: radiology and neurology/neurosurgery